wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/resource-group-deploy-debug.md

 This topic focuses primarily on using deployment commands to troubleshoot deployments.
 For information about using the audit logs to track all operations on your resources, see [Audit operations with Resource Manager](/documentation/articles/resource-group-audit).

 This topic shows how to retrieve troubleshooting information through Azure PowerShell, Azure CLI and REST API.
+For information about using the portal to troubleshoot deployments, see [Using the Azure portal to manage your Azure resources](/documentation/articles/resource-group-portal).

 Solutions to common errors that users encounter are also described in this topic.

-[AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-rm-include.md)] classic deployment model.
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the classic deployment model.
 You can't create resource groups with the classic deployment model.

 ## Troubleshoot with PowerShell